 By Christine Rayner

-The resignation of the Archbishop of Canterbury will send shockwaves through the Church of England and must begin the slow process of change, says former bishop Graham Tomlin.
+The resignation of the Archbishop of Canterbury will send shockwaves through the Church of England and must begin the slow process of change, says Graham Tomlin, the former Bishop of Kensington.

-Speaking at a Religion Media Centre briefing on the events leading up to Justin Welby’s resignation, Bishop Graham, now director of the Centre of Cultural Witness at Lambeth Palace, said there were important lessons to be learned from the cover-up of persistent abuse suffered by children who attended evangelical camps run by the Iwerne Trust in the 70s and 80s.
+Speaking at a Religion Media Centre briefing on the events leading up to Justin Welby’s resignation, Bishop Tomlin, now director of the Centre of Cultural Witness at Lambeth Palace, said there were important lessons to be learnt from the cover-up of persistent abuse suffered by children who attended evangelical camps run by the Iwerne Trust in the 1970s and 1980s.

-Mark Stibbe was one of Smyth’s victims and became vicar of St Andrew’s, Chorleywood, until leaving in 2012 to become an author.
-He said as a young man orphaned in 1960, he had a strong need for a parent figure and he fell under the spell of the barrister’s “powerful psychological allure” when he first met him at the Christian camp in 1977 at the age of 16.
+Mark Stibbe was one of Smyth’s victims and became vicar of St Andrew’s, Chorleywood, Hertfordshire, until leaving in 2012 to become an author.
+He was orphaned as a baby in 1960.
+As a young man he had a strong need for a parent figure and he fell under the spell of the barrister’s “powerful psychological allure” when he first met him at the Christian camp in 1977 at the age of 16.

 “We were all young, away from home and vulnerable”, Mr Stibbe said.
 Smyth was brilliant and charismatic, manipulative and coercive, the “master of evasion” when questions were asked and encouraged a culture of secrecy among his victims.